Salon Business Plan Template: How-To Guide + Example

 Freddie’s Fast Hair Salon

-Freddy’s business offers inexpensive hair cuts and focuses on volume over quality.
+Freddy’s business offers inexpensive haircuts and focuses on volume over quality.
 It also has a large customer base comprised of children between the ages of 5 to 13.

-[Company Name] has several advantages over Freddy’s Fast Hair Salon including:
+[Salon Name] has several advantages over Freddy’s Fast Hair Salon including:

-While we expect that Freddy’s Fast Hair Salon will continue to thrive based on its location and customer relationships, we expect that more and more customers will frequent [Company Name] based on the high-quality service it provides.
+While we expect that Freddy’s Fast Hair Salon will continue to thrive based on its location and customer relationships, we expect that more and more customers will frequent [Salon Name] based on the high-quality service it provides.

 Competitive Pricing